acheam0/ArmaanB/README.md

-Get off this proprietary excuse of a website and visit https://git.armaanb.net or https://sr.ht/~armaan instead.
+Please use https://git.armaanb.net or https://sr.ht/~armaan instead of the proprietary, microsoft-owned, and totalitarian GitHub.